Agni-V: Development

-Modification
+Conventional weapon variants

 DRDO started working on two modified variants of Agni-V in 2025 that could carry up to 7500-8000 kg of air-burst or bunker buster munitions.
 It is anticipated that the bunker buster type will penetrate 80-100 m deep before detonating, and it is intended to attack hardened facilities buried beneath layers of reinforced concrete.
 The air-burst type will be used against runways, air bases, and armored formations.
 Both variants are being designed to target vital military installations, missile silos, and command and control centers in China and Pakistan.
 The anticipated speed for the modified variants is 8-20 Mach, with a range of 2500-3000 km.
 In the absence of stealth bombers, DRDO decided to use missile as the delivery system for operational flexibility and reduced delivery costs.
 The aim is to provide conventional means to neutralize targets in preemptive strike.

 Following Operation Sindoor, which revealed gaps in the Indian Air Force's capacity to eliminate heavily fortified underground targets, the drive for a bunker buster accelerated.
-The long-planned missile modifications got new impetus following United States strikes on Iranian nuclear sites.
+The long-planned missile modifications got new impetus following the 2025 United States strikes on Iranian nuclear sites.
 Given that China and Pakistan have well defended underground installations along their borders and that traditional airstrikes are less effective in hilly and high-altitude regions, these new missile types become strategically important for the Indian Armed Forces.

 Deployment

 According to media reports that cite official sources, the missile was being deployed by Strategic Forces Command as of July 2018.
+While the flight trials of the MIRV version of the missile is underway as of 2026, the base variant with a single warhead has already been deployed with the Strategic Forces Command which conducts regular training trials of the missile.